eshita19/rabbitmq/README.md

   - JMS is for messaging what JDBC is for database connections.
   - **Two types of messaging**:
     - **Point to Point messaging(P2P messaging)**:
-      - It is mesant for single receiver.
+      - It is for single receiver.
-      - Sender publishes message to messaging server.
+      - Sender publishes message to a virtual channel(queue) in  messaging server.
 Receiver gets message from mesaging server.
 Messaging server takes care of deleting the message once a receiver has read it.
-      -
+      - There are two types: ASync Fire and Forget and  Sync request and reply message(reciever sends ack from different queue).
+      - Example: Mail or Greeting card.
     - **Publish/Subscribe messaging**:
+      - One sender multiple receiver.
+      - The publisher publishes message as a topic in messaging server.
+The Subscriber subscribes to this topic.
+Whenever there are new topics they are automatically broadcasted to messaging server, instead of them reading it from messaging server.
+      - Example: Newspaper subscription.

 # Rabbit MQ